Talkaboutcybersecurity/talkaboutcybersecurity.github.io/_posts/2020-08-13-Red-team-Journey-Part-1-The-beginning-is-always-the-hardest.markdown

 In the second year I quickly built a second red team, this red team focused more on what the first red team couldn't do.
 The second red team consists of more skilled individuals who can solve complex problems.
 They focus on `advanced persistent threat simulation and malware research`.
 Besides the members of the second red team are too familiar with the development of security applications (this is also one of my favorites), so we are also tasked with `developing tools and system to automate jobs`.

 As for the first red team, I kept them preparing for new clients.
-For old customers, they will work as a reconnaissance team.
+For old clients, they will work as a reconnaissance team.
 They are especially useful when with their long experience they often help us to easily achieve initial compromise.

 ## Conclusion